 In both my work and personal life, I come across a lot of content that I want to read.
 From newsletters in my inbox, to articles that people send me, I need a way to keep track of it all.
 It’s highly unproductive to read an article every time I come across one (I’d never get any work done!).

 I created a Trello board where I send articles that I want to read, then I simply grab articles from my board during my dedicated reading time in the morning and afternoon.
-I use the Trello Chrome Extension in my browser and the share feature on my phone to quickly add anything I come across to my board.
+I use the share feature on my phone to quickly add anything I come across to my board.
 You can also automatically forward your email newsletters to go straight to Trello!

 Take Control Of Your Calendar With Timeboxing

 Many workers have discovered timeboxing, a productivity method that allows you to block off certain hours of the day for specific tasks.
 You can see how everything fits in a schedule, so you're never wondering what to work on, and you can rest assured knowing every task has a dedicated time slot..
 So the next time you’re feeling overwhelmed about your astronomically long to-do list, hop on the timeboxing train.
 I